cagov/caldata-infrastructure-template/README.md

 python -m pip install copier
 ```

+Create a repo online and make sure to choose the same license here as you will below, typically MIT.
+Be sure to add all the necessary team members with the right levels of permissions.
-Create a directory online and locally into which the project will be rendered:
+Next, create the repo locally into which the project will be rendered:

 ```bash
 mkdir <your-project-name>